 Poland in September: tips for making the most of your autumn in Poland

-The cover photo features Solińskie Lake in Bieszczady Mountains in south-eastern Poland.
+The cover photo features Solińskie Lake in the Bieszczady Mountains in south-eastern Poland.

 Weather in Poland in September

 September marks the end of summer in Poland.
-Technically, the summer season lasts until September 23 but September in Poland is considered as an autumn month.
-After all, it’s the month with the first day of school at Polish schools (in 2022: Thursday, September 1).
+Technically, the summer season lasts until September 23, but September in Poland is considered an autumn month.
+After all, it’s the month with the first day of school at Polish schools (in 2024: Monday, September 2).

 For many, September is their favorite month in Poland – neither too cold nor too hot and ideal for walking and admiring the fall foliage.
 This time in Poland is called poetically ‘Polish Golden Autumn‘ (Polska Złota Jesień).
 Nature in September will delight you with a unique palette of intense colors.